sandialabs/TChem/src/markdown/build.md

 # Building TChem

-TChem is designed and implemented using Kokkos (a performance portable parallel programming model) and it requires Kokkos and KokkosKernels.
+TChem is designed and implemented using Kokkos (a performance portable parallel programming model) and it requires Kokkos and Tines.
 For testing, we use GTEST infrastructure.
 Additionally, it can use OpenBLAS or Intel MKL (more precisely we use CBLAS and LAPACKE interface from those libraries).

 For convenience, we explain how to build the TChem code using the following environment variable that a user can modify according to their working environments.